Koester & Bradley answers the major questions regarding accident -related concussions

 Headaches that occur after a concussion can vary and may feel like tension-type headaches or migraines.
 Most, however, are tension-type headaches, which may be associated with a neck injury that happened at the same time as the head injury.

-In some cases, people experience behavior or emotional changes after a mild traumatic brain injury.
+Yes, in some cases, people experience behavior or emotional changes after a mild traumatic brain injury.
 Family members may notice that the person has become more irritable, suspicious, argumentative or stubborn.

 Post Concussion Syndrome may be one of the more subtle, but equally debilitating injuries resulting from an accident.
 If you think that you lost consciousness during your accident, or are demonstrating any of the above symptoms. seek medical treatment immediately.
 Few local law firms in Central Illinois have the experience to handle Post Concussive Syndrome cases.
 Koester & Bradley has been handling injury cases for decades and has successfully handled many concussion cases.